 Anna Clark is a journalist living in Detroit.
 Her writing has appeared in ELLE Magazine, The New York Times, The New Republic, POLITICO Magazine, The Washington Post, The American Prospect, Next City, Grantland, and other publications.
-She was a political media correspondent for the Columbia Journalism Review as part of its United States Project, for nearly five years.
+She was a media correspondent for the Columbia Journalism Review as part of its United States Project, for nearly five years.

-Anna edited A Detroit Anthology, a 2015 Michigan Notable Book, and she is the author of Michigan Literary Luminaries: From Elmore Leonard to Robert Hayden.
-She is the founder of Literary Detroit and is the director of applications for Write A House, which renovates longtime vacant homes in Detroit and gives them away to writers — forever, for keeps.
+Anna is part of the 2017 class Knight-Wallace journalism fellows at the University of Michigan.
+She edited A Detroit Anthology, a 2015 Michigan Notable Book, and she is the author of Michigan Literary Luminaries: From Elmore Leonard to Robert Hayden.
+She is the founder of Literary Detroit and has been the director of applications for Write A House, which renovates longtime vacant homes in Detroit and gives them away to writers.
 She has also been a writer-in-residence in Detroit high schools through the InsideOut Literary Arts Project.
 On Thursday evenings, she co-leads an improv theater workshop at a men’s prison in Macomb County, Michigan.

 Anna graduated from the University of Michigan’s Residential College with highest honors, double majoring in History of Art and Creative Writing & Literature, and minoring in Crime and Justice.
 She also graduated from Warren Wilson College’s MFA Program for Writers, where she focused on fiction.